User Tools

 vol[1] = velocity*VSADSRE(1,1,0.8,3,0,gatetimeon,gatetimeoff)

-This is a slightly more advanced example than the one you get when you press the New button.
-Let us go through this example in detail.
-On the first row, you see a comment saying “– Patch: A simple exampel”.
+On the first row, you see a comment saying – Patch: Triangle #retro.
 You don't need to add this row, but it will always be added as the first row in the code when you save the patch anyway.
 The first row always tell the name of the patch (which is equal to the filename).
+In our example, the name of the patch is Triangle #retro.
+By giving it the hashtag #retro, we will save it under a new category that we call retro.

-Each generator has eight oscillators, where each oscillator plays one wave.
+In VividShaper, each generator has eight oscillators, where each oscillator plays one wave.
 A wave consists of 128 samples and the wave[] array consists of eight such wave arrays, one for each oscillator.
 In other words, wave[1] corresponds to the wave of the first oscillator, wave[2] corresponds to the wave of the second oscillator, and so on.
+In this example, we will only use one oscillator.

 On the second row, we will call the built in function VSTriangle(frequency,phase).
 This function will create a new wave of 128 samples (array) and store it to the first oscillator.
 The frequency is set to 1 Hz, meaning it will fill the 128 samples with one cycle of the triangle wave.
 If we change this to e.g. 2 Hz, we will fill the wave with 2 repeating triangle waves.